What Is Claustrophobia?

 Panic attacks are intense and can last 5-30 minutes.
 Along with shortness of breath and sweating, you may also have chest pain and tightness.
 These are also the symptoms of a heart attack.
 If you're not sure whether your problems come from anxiety or a heart problem, get medical help.

-Claustrophobia is what psychologists call a "specific phobia."
+Claustrophobia is what is classified as a "specific phobia."
 That's a fear of certain objects, people, or activities.
 Fear of needles and heights, for example, are two other specific phobias.
 If you have one, your amygdala, the brain regions that are involved in the fear response, are overactive.

 Your genes may play a role in claustrophobia.
 Researchers have found a defect in a gene called GPM6A that they suspect may cause it.
 If one of your parents has claustrophobia, you're more likely to have it, too.